richgerrard/docker-action-test/.github/actions/README.md

-# Network Policy Checker fof chart folders: docker action
+# Network Policy Checker for chart folders: docker action

 This action prints T/F to the log, denoting whether the checked component requires a network policy file, or not.